NAIC-Thai Yoga Center Apprenticeship Opportunity

 Our Developmental Philosophy

 People desire to join TYC staff to work and grow alongside individuals with shares goals and beliefs.
-We believe that personal development occurs most deeply when the issues of work, the needs of the individual, and the boundaries of the community are fully integrated.
+We believe that personal development occurs most intensely when the issues of work, the needs of the individual, and the boundaries of the community are fully integrated.

 A season at TYC offers a unique opportunity for hard work, personal growth, spiritual exploration, and community building.
 The Seasonal Staff experience falls into the following three overlapping areas:

 As in any community, there are standards and rules.
-They are based on mutual respect, honoring agreements and maintaining safety.
+They are based on mutual respect, honoring agreements, and maintaining safety.
+Our boundaries though broad enough to allow a large amount of personal expression, are firm.
 Individual needs are often weighed against the needs of the whole community.
-Our boundaries though broad enough to allow a large amount of personal expression, are firm.

 Education and development

 We welcome seekers of all levels.
-The more experienced will find an environment that enhances their development; those just beginning their personal exploration will find encouragement and direction on their journey.
+The more experienced will find an environment that enhances their development; those just beginning their exploration will find encouragement and direction on their journey.

 Jobs and Requirements

-The Service ethic:
+The Service Ethic:

-Your Commitment to US:
+Your Commitment to the NAIC:

 Length of Stay

-1. Full Time: Full Season
+1. Full-Time: Full Season

 Our commitment to You